-There are persons who can instantly taste the difference between organic and non-organic crops—I know I can.
+There are persons who can instantly taste the difference between organic and non-organic crops — I know I can.

-When shopping at the supermarket, organic crops will always be more expensive due to the amount of effort, time, and energy needed to maintain an organic farm.
+With organic vs inorganic food when shopping at the supermarket, organic crops will always be more expensive due to the amount of effort, time, and energy needed to maintain an organic farm.

 Chemically-laded substances and practices can’t be used on organic crops to speed up the process; hence, more manpower is needed to control an organic farm.

 Things such as preparing the land and weeding have to be done manually.

 A farmer also has to spend time picking off or getting rid of pests, maintaining a compost, and performing other techniques that do not entail the use of pesticides, herbicides, GMOs, and so forth.

 Non-organic crops are easier to grow, hence their lower cost.